mobolarin/Employee-Management-Project/README.md

-# Employee-Management-System-Project
+# Employee Management System Project
--- This is a group project by Team D of SQL Study Group for an Employee Management System (EMS)
+This is a group project by Team D of SQL Study Group for an Employee Management System (EMS)

 # Introduction
 The Employee Management System (EMS) is a SQL-based project that simulates how organisations manage employee information within a relational database.